 Each year I’ve attended, I am completely blown away, and this year was no exception.
 I had so much fun with the design and construction of our texture design, and thought our designer models rocked the runway!
 Please find the link below to pictures of each firm’s “Red Carpet look”.
 Check back soon to find the link for pictures of the full fashion show, runway, backstage and all!

-Mary Zambello is a interior architect and designer working in Portland, ME.
+Mary Zambello is a interior architect and graphic designer working in Portland, ME.
 Inspired by a strong research-based, human-centered design program at Cornell University, she understands the importance of form, function, and the impact of the built environment.
-Splitting her time between beautiful Maine and Boston, as well as growing up traveling to exciting places around the world, she’s continually invested in reducing environmental impact through innovative and sustainable design.
+Living in the beautiful state of Maine, as well as growing up traveling to exciting places around the world, she’s continually invested in reducing environmental impact through innovative and sustainable design.
 Her multi-faceted background allows her to be a designer who can both create and disrupt paradigms, and become a tool for creative impact.

 View all posts by Mary Zambello